ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 # ontario-textarea

-The ontario-textarea is a multiline version of a text input.
-It is often used in forms for longer-form responses, feedback or comments.

-It should be used when you want the user to enter more than a single line of information.
+Use a text area when you want the user to enter **more than** a single line of information.

-## User Interaction Behaviour

-User enters text into the textarea component.

 ## Usage guidance